-If you had to choose between that sort of anxious uncertainty, and routine boredom, which would you pick?
+If you had to choose between anxious uncertainty about retaining the material vs. routine boredom, which would you pick?

 Becoming bored is a good thing

-This is the weakness of the bar exam: There’s only a finite number of ways they can test you, so you can learn the patterns ahead of time by seeing and solving a range of problems.
+This is the weakness of the bar exam: There’s only a finite number of ways they can test you.
+You can learn the patterns ahead of time by seeing and solving a range of problems.
 Each subject and each type of call wants you to recognize issues in a particular fashion.

-Unlike real-life situations, the hypothetical can’t go beyond what is a reasonably clear-cut set of facts, especially for MBE questions which have one right answer.
+Unlike real-life situations, the hypothetical can’t go beyond a reasonably clear-cut set of facts, especially for MBE questions, which have one credited answer.
 That’s why there’s another term for hypotheticals: fact patterns.

-If you already KNOW that the way to the answer can only be one or few available paths you can take, not only does that make answering a question more boring and predictable and tedious than it is anxiety inducing, it increases your confidence.
+If you already KNOW that the way to the answer can only be one or few available paths you can take, not only does that make answering a question more predictable and tedious than it is anxiety-inducing, it increases your confidence.
 We can reduce uncertainty this way.

 This is a bar intuition that will be valuable on the exam.
-On the actual MBE or essays, you’ll be able to tell right away after having studied a particular issue or a facts-rules-issue association a few times.
+On the actual MBE or essays, you’ll be able to tell right away after having studied a particular issue or a particular “facts-rules-issue” association a few times.
 Maybe not as obvious if you’ve only seen it once!

 You develop this intuition by enduring embarrassment over and over until it becomes less embarrassing and more predictable.

 Make the predictable your own.
-When you become bored because it’s all predictable and routine, you move away from being lost, scared, and stressed.
-All that’s left is to move your fingers while sighing “not again.”
+When it becomes so predictable and routine that you become bored, you move away from being lost, scared, and stressed.
+All that’s left is to move your fingers while sighing “here we go again.”

 - Understand and memorize important rules, issues, and sequences of issues